Health Insurance in Dubai: The Expat Healthcare Guide

 It is estimated that at present the population of Dubai stands at 9.2 million people, with 7.8 million of those being foreign-born workers.

-That means that almost 90% of the population in Dubai is expats.
+That means that almost 90% of the population in Dubai are expats.

 Unsurprisingly, as expat numbers have begun to swell, so the cost implications of medical care have also begun to spiral.